simpleanalytics/docs/_docs/50_api/introduction.md

 > `POST` [https://simpleanalytics.com/api/websites/add](https://simpleanalytics.com/api/websites/add)

 For this endpoint you will need a Business plan.
 You can specify a time zone via `timezone` and set the website to public or private via the `public` boolean.
 [See wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of valid time zones.
+If you don't specify a time zone we will set it to UTC.

 ```bash
 curl -X "POST" "http://localhost:3000/api/websites/add" \